BAS hybrid: Toyota

 In June 2001, Toyota introduced a BAS hybrid system under the Toyota Hybrid System-Mild (THS-M) brand name.
 It operates similarly to other mild hybrids with a start-stop system, in that it shuts down the engine as the vehicle comes to a stop and instantly restarts it when the brake pedal is released.

-THS-M is capable of providing modest levels of power assist during launch/acceleration and similarly modest levels of "blended" regenerative braking during deceleration.
-A 36-volt lead-acid battery (housed in the vehicle's trunk and operating in a 42-volt electrical system) is used to operate a permanent magnet motor/generator unit mounted to the engine in a similar fashion to a conventional alternator.
+THS-M is capable of modest power assist during launch acceleration and similarly modest levels of "blended" regenerative braking during deceleration.
+A 36-volt lead–acid battery (housed in the vehicle's trunk and operating in a 42-volt electrical system) is used to operate a permanent magnet motor/generator unit mounted to the engine in a similar fashion to a conventional alternator.
 Then, through a high-tension drive belt, the motor/generator unit is capable of starting or assisting the engine.
 A conventional 12-volt battery and starter motor are retained and used whenever the engine is cold as during initial start-up.

-Although unable to operate in pure all-electric EV mode, THS-M provides improvements to both city and highway fuel efficiency over non-hybrid versions of vehicles available with the system.
-According to Toyota, the system is designed to provide a 15% increase in fuel economy.
+Although unable to operate in pure all-electric EV mode, THS-M improves city and highway fuel efficiency over non-hybrid versions.
+According to Toyota, the system provides a 15% increase in fuel economy.
 The system is designed to be simple and easily adaptable across a wide range of vehicles, with no significant modifications required to the vehicle chassis to accommodate the system.
 This allows THS-M vehicles to be produced on the same assembly line as non-hybrid versions, producing substantial cost savings and allowing production to be adjusted more easily.

 The first production model equipped with THS-M was the eleventh generation Toyota Crown Royal Saloon Mild Hybrid, introduced in August 2001, combining the system with a 3.0 L 2JZ-FSE straight-six engine.
-It was followed in October 2002 by the Toyota Crown Sedan Super Deluxe Mild Hybrid, which combined the system with a 2.0 L 1G-FE engine.
+It was followed in October 2002 by the Toyota Crown Sedan Super Deluxe Mild Hybrid, which combines the system with a 2.0 L 1G-FE engine.